afrittella/back-project/README.md

 class Model
 {
     use HasOneAttachment;

     ...
 }
 ```
 You can change the folder where files are uploaded in config/filesystems.php

 ### ToDo
 - Full documentation.
-- Tests.
+- More Tests.
 - Localization.
 - Better assets (js/css) management.